muqsit-azeem/pomdp-explainable-strategies/ReadMe_aaai.md

 This section provides details for benchmarks related to the iterative DT-FSC method.

 - The benchmarks are in the directory `pomdp-benchmark-Xstrat/`.
-For each benchmark, there is a PRISM model file, we check the same propery `P_max >= 1 (notbad U goal)` for all the models.
+For each benchmark, there is a PRISM model file, we check the same propery `Pmax=? ["notbad" U "goal"]` for all the models.
 - The FSCs (mealy machine in the form of tables) are in the directory `iterative/storm-mealy-machines/`.
 - The DT-FSCs are in the directory `iterative/explainable-dt-fsc-results/`.